 The free version of Grammarly is fully functional as a spelling and grammar-checking software.

-Out of the four types of alerts, Correctness and Clarity checkings are available free of charge while Engagement and Delivery suggestions are available only in the premium version.
+Out of the different types of alerts, Correctness and Clarity checkings are available free of charge while Engagement and Delivery suggestions are available only in the premium version.

 The free version shows the number of premium alerts in yellow color.
 But you cannot know what is wrong or how to correct it until you purchase the premium license.